• Mumbai, Maharashtra

 Book Now

 The National Centre for the Performing Arts (NCPA)’s annual Marathi theatre festival, the Pratibimb Marathi Natya Utsav, was launched in 2010, to reflect the vibrant tradition of theatre in Maharashtra, which is known for its thought-provoking themes that present the world around us in a new light.
-Plays, readings, talks and discussions by the most prominent names in contemporary Marathi theatre make up the three-day celebration.
+Plays, readings, talks and discussions by the most prominent names in contemporary Marathi theatre make up the four-day celebration.
+The 2026 edition is scheduled from 30 April to 03 May, with events held across venues including the Experimental Theatre, Tata Theatre, and JBT Museum at the NCPA campus.

 Check out more theatre festivals here.